 Set up a mailing list!
 Build a connection with your readers so they feel invested in your career and success.
 And write the next book.

 Author Platform: Case Study Sacha Black

-To me, the most important aspect of creating a platform, is deciding the values that drive it.
-Having come from a corporate background, I knew I didn’t want to be restricted anymore.
-I wanted writing to be a beacon of my truest self and that’s what I’ve tried to do on every aspect of my platform.
+To me, the most important aspect of creating my author platform was deciding the values that drive it.
+Having come from a corporate background, I knew I didn't want to be restricted anymore.
+I wanted writing to be a beacon of my truest self and that's what I've tried to do on every aspect of my platform.
 I think Orna Ross sums it up perfectly in a post she wrote on creative self-publishing.